Alijewa25/holbertonschool-higher_level_programming/README.md

 * **Instagram:** [alijewa25_](https://www.instagram.com/alijewa25_/)

 ---
-*Developed with ❤️ as part of the ALX Software Engineering journey.*
+*Developed with ❤️ as part of the Holberton Computer Science journey.*